SURGroup/UQpy/docs/source/utilities/distances/index.rst

 Euclidean Distance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.EuclideanDistance` class is imported using the following command:
+The :class:`UQpy.utilities.distances.euclidean_distances.EuclideanDistance` class is imported using the following command:

 >>> from UQpy.utilities.distances.euclidean_distances.EuclideanDistance import EuclideanDistance

-One can use the following command to instantiate the class :class:`.EuclideanDistance`
+One can use the following command to instantiate the class :class:`UQpy.utilities.distances.euclidean_distances.EuclideanDistance`

 .. autoclass:: UQpy.utilities.distances.euclidean_distances.EuclideanDistance
     :members: